nata1993/EpicGrannyRecepies/readme.md

 Then clone repository to local directory, open it in Android Studio and then build it yourself.

 ### 2. APK
 Nope, not yet introducing that.
 Not ready for it.
+Have not yet learned it to introduce such thing.